gaois/documental/docs/data/logainm/v1.0/data.en.md

 order: 2
 public: true
 ---

-**Note:** This prelease version of the Logainm API is now deprecated and will no longer be supported after September 1st, 2020.
-Please view the [changelog](/en/data/logainm/v1.0/changelog) and migrate to [API v1.0](/en/data/logainm/v1.0/api).

 This document describes the data structure of the results made available via the Logainm Application Programming Interface (API).
 Logainm is a comprehensive management system for data, archival records and placenames research conducted by the Government of Ireland.
 For general information regarding the API and for developer guidelines, please consult the [developer documentation](../api).